casualjim/caricature/README.markdown

-IronMoq - a friendship between moq and amok
+Caricature - a friendship between moq and amok
 ===========================================

 This project aims to make interop between IronRuby objects and .NET objects easier.